 The initial function of neurons is to produce electrical signals with communications with the other neurons found in the brain.
 Transmitting and generating these signals actually uses around 10 % of the total energy supply of the body.

 The main role of sugar in the body is to act as fuel for energy.
 In fact, the brain entirely depends on sugar in order to function normally.
-The brain functions like memory, thinking, and learning are tied to the sugar levels and how efficiently the brain uses sugar.
+The brain functions like memory, thinking, and learning is tied to the sugar levels and how efficiently the brain uses sugar.

 The glucose is so important that the memory functions might be improved in older adults who have poor memories.
 The memory functions might improve only 60 minutes after having a meal rich in carbs.

-According to one research, the blood sugar levels even at normal range might have a big influence on the brain atrophy when it comes to aging.
+According to one research, the blood sugar levels even at normal range might have a big influence on brain atrophy when it comes to aging.

-According to Dr. Walsh, all people should adopt healthy lifestyle habits, like healthy and balanced diet and regular exercise.
+According to Dr. Walsh, all people should adopt healthy lifestyle habits, like a healthy and balanced diet and regular exercise.
 Furthermore, it’s important to avoid sugar and highly processed foods.

-The term blood glucose actually refers to the amount of sugar which is found in the blood.
+The term blood glucose actually refers to the amount of sugar that is found in the blood.
 The normal level of blood glucose is below 120 mg per deciliter, from 1 or maybe 2 hours after having a meal.

 Therefore, the brain might function less efficiently.
-On the other hand, hypoglycemia might cause loss of energy when it comes to the proper functioning of the brain.
+On the other hand, hypoglycemia might cause a loss of energy when it comes to the proper functioning of the brain.